jocelync-invisible/icu-length-of-stay-prediction/README.md

 ### Baysian linear regression

 1. log and scale
-2. build the model (explain the steps show snipet odcodes) explain the feature impotance
+2. build the model (explain the steps show snipet odcodes) explain the feature impotance, and what we did to optimize the performacne of BLR)
 3. BLS result and visualization